everx-labs/sdk-samples/demo/web_p2p_exchange/README.md

 If test passes you can go directly to the **[Run the App](#run-the-app) section**, else check [Troubleshooting](#troubleshooting) section.

-## Blockchain net.ton.dev and TON OS SE
+## Blockchain net.ton.dev and Evernode SE

-By default this application is configured to use a standalone blockchain **TON OS SE**, which helps you quickly debug and test your application.
+By default this application is configured to use a standalone blockchain **Evernode SE**, which helps you quickly debug and test your application.

-TON OS SE is twenty times faster than a **net.ton.dev** blockchain, so it's a real time saver.
+Evernode SE is twenty times faster than a **net.ton.dev** blockchain, so it's a real time saver.
-It's very easy to [install TON OS SE](https://docs.ton.dev/86757ecb2/p/324b55-installation) if you already have Docker installed
+It's very easy to [install Evernode SE](https://docs.everos.dev/everdev/command-line-interface/evernode-platform-startup-edition-se) if you already have Docker installed

-If your choice is TON OS SE, you are ready to [run the application](#run-the-app)
+If your choice is Evernode SE, you are ready to [run the application](#run-the-app)

 You can run this application on **net.ton.dev** blockchain, but you must have your own "Giver" smart contract.
 See next section